imagej/imagej.github.io/_pages/plugins/bigstitcher/reorientsample.md

 ## Bake BDV manual transform

 The BigDataViewer offers its own functionality for transforming views or view groups.
-Clicking {% include key content='t' %} in the BigDataViewer window will start the transformation.
+Clicking {% include key key='t' %} in the BigDataViewer window will start the transformation.
 Now, you can transform the views via clicking and dragging the mouse.
-Click {% include key content='t' %} again to apply the transformation or {% include key content='Esc' %} to cancel the transformation.
+Click {% include key key='t' %} again to apply the transformation or {% include key key='Esc' %} to cancel the transformation.

 The transformation will affect the **current view (group)**.
-Views or groups can be selected in the **visibility and grouping** window (press {% include key content='F6' %} in BigDataViewer or open it via the menu).
+Views or groups can be selected in the **visibility and grouping** window (press {% include key key='F6' %} in BigDataViewer or open it via the menu).
 For details on view transformation in BigDataViewer, please refer to the corresponding [documentation](/plugins/bdv#usage).

 Normally, the manual transformations from BDV are not propagated to BigStitcher/Multiview Reconstruction and thus will be lost once you close the BigDataViewer.